Author: Kurt Vonnegut

 But if you really think you are a machine (nothing but a machine, so help you the Utterly Indifferent) did the thought ever occur to you Kurt that the reason you wrote Sirens of Titan (and all your other novels) might be only because you were DETERMINED to do so?
 Logically, this would mean you couldn't really take any credit for the creativity those works involve.
 Following this (painful) logic, one would have to do some serious thinking about whether you should be allowed to profit from copyrights resulting from the sales of “your” books.
 Ok, that wouldn't mean the publishers should get all the money, as under your worldview, they too were determined to publish “your” books.
 Who knows, maybe the reader should get all the money.
 Yeah, I know, it sure gets complicated fast doesn't it?

 But the insane thing about this century Kurt is that there are people like you (materialists) that are now mindlessly pushing man-machine propaganda as the ‘next step in our evolution'[7], so we'll end up with things that look like humans, but are in fact some sort of cyborgs, just like your hopelessly pathetic Martians with antennas stuck in their heads making them think and do only what their leaders want.
 More pathetic machines Kurt...
 Do we really need more?
-We already have enough pitiful zombies stuck in their own virtual reality, walking around our cities or sitting in buses with cell phone screens glued to their faces...
+We already have enough pitiful zombies stuck in their own virtual reality, walking around our cities or sitting in buses, disconnected from reality, with cell phone screens glued to their faces...
 What would be the point, sticking antennas in their heads?
 Why bother...
 Perhaps what those Artificial Intelligence smart-asses really want would be to populate the Earth with armies of postmodern robots marching around mumbling “Rented a Tent, Tented a Tent, Tented a Rent, Rented....”
 Is that the “Next Big Thing”?
 Gee, call it “Progress” or the “next level of connectedness” or some other bullshit and the fish will bite for sure...
 And for marketing purposes, just make sure those antennas are designed by Apple.
 Everyone will want one.

 In chapter 11, you do have some astute observations regarding the woman called Beatrice Rumfoord who “As a younger woman, she felt so exquisitely bred as to do nothing and to allow nothing to be done to her, for fear of contamination.
 Life, for Beatrice as a younger woman, was too full of germs and vulgarity to be anything but intolerable.”
 But perhaps such female behaviour may have a simpler, alternative explanation other than some sort of ‘fear of contamination'.
 How about Beatrice being a woman whose fantasies and VERY high expectations of life (particularly regarding relationships) were intrinsically linked to her own massively over-blown ego[8]...
 For some reason I get the impression Kurt you have bumped into at least one such woman at some point...
 But what do I know?